Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

 \section{Introduction}

-The idea of using the derivatives of the order $p$ higher than two in optimization methods is known at least since 1970's \cite{hoffmann1978higher-order}. \ag{In numerical analysis it was used much earlier, see the student work of P.L.~Chebyshev \cite{Tchebyshev1951} and more recent reviews \cite{evtushenko2013,Trefethen2019approximation}.} Despite theoretical advantages, the practical application of such tensor methods was limited until recent work \cite{nesterov2019implementable} since each iteration of such methods includes minimization of a polynomial with degree larger than 3, which may be non-convex even for convex optimization problems.
-As it was shown in \cite{nesterov2019implementable} if the minimization problem is convex, then in each iteration of the tensor method one needs to minimize a convex polynomial, and, for $p=3$ this can be done with approximately the same cost as the step of the Cubic regularized Newton's method in the convex case \cite{nesterov2006cubic}.
-This leads to a method with faster convergence than that of the accelerated Cubic regularized Newton's method with approximately the same cost of one iteration.
-These ideas were further developed to obtain accelerated versions of tensor methods \cite{gasnikov2019near,nesterov2020inexact5} and very fast second-order methods \ag{\cite{nesterov2020superfast,kamzolov2020near,nesterov2020inexact5}}.
+The idea of using the derivatives of the order $p$ higher than two in optimization methods is known at least since 1970's \cite{hoffmann1978higher-order}.
+In numerical analysis it was used much earlier, see the student work of P.L.~Chebyshev \cite{Tchebyshev1951} and more recent reviews \cite{evtushenko2013,Trefethen2019approximation}.
+Despite theoretical advantages, the practical application of such tensor methods was limited until the recent work \cite{nesterov2019implementable} since each iteration of such methods includes minimization of a polynomial with degree larger than 3, which may be non-convex even for convex optimization problems.
+As it was shown in \cite{nesterov2019implementable}, if the minimization problem is convex, then in each iteration of the tensor method it is sufficient to minimize a convex polynomial, and, for $p=3$, this can be done with approximately the same cost as the step of the cubic-regularized Newton's method in the convex case \cite{nesterov2006cubic}.
+This leads to a method with faster convergence rate than that of the accelerated cubic-regularized Newton's method, and with approximately the same cost of each iteration.
+These ideas were further developed to obtain accelerated versions of tensor methods \cite{gasnikov2019near,nesterov2020inexact5} and very fast second-order methods \cite{nesterov2020superfast,kamzolov2020near,nesterov2020inexact5}.